-Over the years, thousands of working professionals have earned advanced degrees at Rensselaer Polytechnic Institute at Hartford.
+Over the years, thousands of working professionals have earned advanced degrees through Rensselaer at Work.
 Of those, only a small fraction have earned their degrees as a married couple.
 And, of those, one point-of-pride graduate has gone on to become a beloved faculty member, earned a second advanced degree, mentored hundreds, and was awarded major accolades from his employer, his peers, and his community.

 Professionally, John quickly climbed the ranks and became manager of the Pratt & Whitney Casting Laboratory, which was responsible for one of the most important metallurgical advances in history: the Single Crystal Turbine Blade.
 Recently honored by The American Society of Mechanical Engineers (ASME) as a historic mechanical engineering landmark, it was developed in the 1960s to address the inherent challenges of creating components for jet engines, which run at temperatures that exceed molten lava.
 Modern aviation would not be possible without the Single Crystal Turbine Blade developments.

 During the 1980s, when John was getting started at Pratt & Whitney and studying at Rensselaer at Hartford, the technology went into widespread use because of its heat resistance, longevity, and reliability and he was an active participant in its adoption.
 In time, John became a global authority on the Single Crystal Turbine Blade technology and its manufacture and refinement.
 A prolific inventor in his own right, he has been issued 45 US patents with an additional 70 disclosures in process.